Hubba hubba, dooba dooba, the fired up and thrilled and excited Rush Limbaugh here on the cutting edge of societal evolution.

 He's very upset.

-But Marty Gras is scheduled.
+But Mardi Gras is scheduled.

 New Orleans might not ever come back.

-Then the media is out giving themselves awards, and they're getting new shows and they're getting new assignments and they're getting cover stories in magazines about their social conscience.
+And they're getting new shows and they're getting new assignments and they're getting cover stories in magazines about their social conscience.

 When the fact of the matter is that the vast majority of Americans now know that it was all bogus.